Hercules: Worship from women

 In ancient Roman society women were usually limited to two types of cults: those that addressed feminine matters such as childbirth, and cults that required virginal chastity.
 However, there is evidence suggesting there were female worshippers of Apollo, Mars, Jupiter, and Hercules.
 Some scholars believe that women were completely prohibited from any of Hercules's cults.
 Others believe it was only the "Ara Maxima" at which they were not allowed to worship.
 Macrobius in his first book of Saturnalia paraphrases from Varro: "For when Hercules was bringing the cattle of Geryon through Italy, a woman replied to the thirsty hero that she could not give him water because it was the day of the Goddess Women and it was unlawful for a man to taste what had been prepared for her.
 Hercules, therefore, when he was about to offer a sacrifice forbid the presence of women and ordered Potitius and Pinarius who were in charge of his rites, not to allow any women from taking part".
 Macrobius states that women were restricted in their participation in Hercules cults, but to what extent remains ambiguous.
 He mentions that women were not allowed to participate in Sacrum which is general term used to describe anything that was believed to have belonged to the gods.
 This could include anything from a precious item to a temple.
-Due to the general nature of a Sacrum, we can not judge the extent of the prohibition from Macrobius alone.
+Due to the general nature of a Sacrum, the extent of the prohibition can not judged from Macrobius alone.
 There are also ancient writings on this topic from Aulus Gellius when speaking on how Romans swore oaths.
 He mentioned that Roman women do not swear on Hercules, nor do Roman men swear on Castor.
 He went on to say that women refrain from sacrificing to Hercules.
 Propertius in his poem 4.9 also mentions similar information as Macrobius.
 This is evidence that he was also using Varro as a source.

 Worship in myth

 There is evidence of Hercules worship in myth in the Latin epic poem, the Aeneid.
 In the 8th book of the poem Aeneas finally reaches the future site of Rome, where he meets Evander and the Arcadians making sacrifices to Hercules on the banks of the Tiber river.
-They share a feast, and Evander tells the story of how Hercules defeated the monster Cascus, and describes him as a triumphant hero.
+They share a feast, and Evander tells the story of how Hercules defeated the monster Cacus, and describes him as a triumphant hero.
 Translated from the Latin text of Vergil, Evander stated: "Time brought to us in our time of need the aid and arrival of a god.
 For there came that mightiest avenger, the victor Hercules, proud with the slaughter and the spoils of threefold Geryon, and he drove the mighty bulls here, and the cattle filled both valley and riverside.

 Hercules was also mentioned in the Fables of Gaius Julius Hyginus.
 For example, in his fable about Philoctetes he tells the story of how Philoctetes built a funeral pyre for Hercules so his body could be consumed and raised to immortality.